sparkfun/SparkFun_Thing_Plus_ESP32_WROOM_C/docs/hardware_overview.md

 #### Power Control
-In order to enable power for the Qwiic connector, users must toggle <code>GPIO 0</code> high.
+In order to enable power for the Qwiic connector, users must toggle `GPIO 0` high.
 This enables the power output from the XC6222 LDO regulator to the Qwiic connector, which can sources up to **700mA** at **3.3V** .
-In order to conserve battery power or in low power applications, users will can toggle <code>GPIO 0</code> low, to disable the power to the Qwiic connector.
+In order to conserve battery power or in low power applications, users will can toggle `GPIO 0` low, to disable the power to the Qwiic connector.

 !!! warning
-    <b>&#9889;</b> <code>GPIO 0</code> is also connected to the <kbd>BOOT</kbd> button.
-Therefore, pressing the <kbd>BOOT</kbd> button will momentarily disable power to the Qwiic connector.
+    <b>&#9889;</b> `GPIO 0` is also connected to the ++"BOOT"++ button.
+Therefore, pressing the ++"BOOT"++ button will momentarily disable power to the Qwiic connector.

 #### What is Qwiic?